chapel-lang/chapel/doc/rst/developer/chips/point-of-instantiation.rst

   }

 In 1.15, it results in a compilation error.
-That might make sense: if `proc x()` is private, it is not visible outside of the module it is declared in.
-In particular, it is not visible in `DefineFoo`.
-However, one might interpret the point-of-instantiation rule as indicating that such a call to a `private proc x()` should be valid.
-The main drawback to interpreting the point-of-instantiation rule in that manner is that `private proc x()` would no longer make `x` actually private; it could be called from any generic function called from the module in which it is declared.
+That might make sense: if ``proc x()`` is private, it is not visible outside of the module it is declared in.
+In particular, it is not visible in ``DefineFoo``.
+However, one might interpret the point-of-instantiation rule as indicating that such a call to a ``private proc x()`` should be valid.
+The main drawback to interpreting the point-of-instantiation rule in that manner is that ``private proc x()`` would no longer make ``x`` actually private; it could be called from any generic function called from the module in which it is declared.

+This is not a problem if the caller was aware that ``foo`` would rely on its private functions, but having this reliance depend on function calls is very subtle - if the writer of the function wanted to depend on outside functions, it is best to specify that dependency explicitly as part of ``foo``s declaration, either via an interface requirement (see CHIP 2) or by taking the function it relies upon in as a first-class function argument.

 Function Hijacking
 ------------------